-The Men’s Experiences with Partner Aggression Project is an ongoing research endeavor housed at Clark University that is funded by the National Institutes of Health.
+The Men’s Experiences with Partner Aggression Project is an ongoing research endeavor housed at Clark University that is funded by the National Institutes of Health, Clark University, and other sources.
 Please note that we are no longer collecting data at this time.
 We thank you for your willingness to participate.

 Denise A. Hines, Ph.D., Clark University Department of Psychology, and Emily M. Douglas, Ph.D., Bridgewater State University School of Social Work are the lead researchers..

 Our goal is to better understand the experiences of men who are in relationships with women who use violence.
 Extensive research has shown that men are at risk for sustaining partner violence in their relationships, yet few studies have investigated their experiences, and there are few resources available to such men.
 This is an under-recognized problem in the United States, and by conducting this research, we hope to provide much needed information on these men, their children, their relationships, and their needs.